dcervellon/.tmux.config/README.md

 # ~/tmux.conf
 TMux Configuration
-# To make the cipiar hit paste only in MAC, no linux
+# To make the copy hit paste only in MAC, no linux
 ```
 brew install reattach-to-user-namespace
 ```